Cuisine of Jerusalem: History

 In the 16th century, bread, favored for its affordability and high nutritional value, was the predominant staple in Jerusalem, surpassing both meat and olive oil in importance.
 Meat was costly and less accessible, while olive oil, though cheaper, played a less central role in the diet.
 Various types of bread, including kmaj (a pocket bread similar to pita, with a name of Persian origin), mawi (pancakes made from wheat, semolina, and water), sammun (bread rolls), simid, tannuri, and tabbuni, were produced by bakeries, which often baked multiple times a day to meet the high demand.
 Records from Jerusalem's Islamic court in the 17th century provide additional details about breads and baked goods available at the time, including kmaj, ka'ak (sesame bagels), and aljerk (a loaf filled with dates, cheese, and herbs, today known as maruk).
 Obadiah of Bertinoro, who visited Jerusalem in the late 15th century, described finding grapes larger than those in Romagna, Italy, and noted the sale of grape syrup.
 Israel of Perusha, writing in the 16th century, noted that grapes were among the only fruits available in the city, and also mentioned the selling of grape syrup.
+In 1853, French Orientalist Louis Félicien de Saulcy, remarked in his writings after attending an "Arab Soirée" in Jerusalem that "In Jerusalem, there is no such thing as a festival without a Kenafeh."
+He also noted that guests in the party drank coffee, water or wine "according as the invited guest happened to be a Christian or a [Muslim]."

+A sweets shop in the dabbagha market, next to Alexander's Courtyard, by the Matson Photo Service, early 20th century.

 Jerusalem's cuisine has evolved significantly over the past two centuries.
 In the early 19th century, the city housed about 9,000 residents, including 2,000 Jews from Sephardic, Musta'arabi, and Ashkenazi backgrounds.
 These communities maintained distinct culinary traditions from their countries of origin, blending with local Arab ingredients and cooking methods.
 This period marked the beginning of a unique Jerusalemite cuisine that combined various Jewish traditions with local Arab influences.
 A significant role in shaping this culinary landscape was played by Sephardic Jews, descendants of those expelled from Spain, who arrived from the Ottoman Empire in the 17th and 18th centuries.
 Their influence led to a predominantly Sephardic character in the city's food culture.